iamsahebgiri/iamsahebgiri/data/cp/geometry/intersecting_segments.md

 To understand the truth of these statements, the following remarks are sufficient:

-  - Two disjoint segments never change their **relative order**.<br>
+  - Two disjoint segments never change their **relative order**.<br />
     In fact, if one segment was first higher than the other, and then became lower, then between these two moments there was an intersection of these two segments.
   - Two non-intersecting segments also cannot have the same $y$-coordinates.
   - From this it follows that at the moment of the segment appearance we can find the position for this segment in the queue, and we will not have to rearrange this segment in the queue any more: **its order relative to other segments in the queue will not change**.
   - Two intersecting segments at the moment of their intersection point will be neighbors of each other in the queue.
-  - Therefore, for finding pairs of intersecting line segments is sufficient to check the intersection of all and only those pairs of segments that sometime during the movement of the sweep line at least once were neighbors to each other. <br>
+  - Therefore, for finding pairs of intersecting line segments is sufficient to check the intersection of all and only those pairs of segments that sometime during the movement of the sweep line at least once were neighbors to each other. <br />
-    It is easy to notice that it is enough only to check the added segment with its upper and lower neighbors, as well as when removing the segment — its upper and lower neighbors (which after removal will become neighbors of each other).<br>
+    It is easy to notice that it is enough only to check the added segment with its upper and lower neighbors, as well as when removing the segment — its upper and lower neighbors (which after removal will become neighbors of each other).<br />
-  - It should be noted that at a fixed position of the sweep line, we must **first add all the segments** that start at this x-coordinate, and only **then remove all the segments** that end here.<br>
+  - It should be noted that at a fixed position of the sweep line, we must **first add all the segments** that start at this x-coordinate, and only **then remove all the segments** that end here.<br />
     Thus, we do not miss the intersection of segments on the vertex: i.e. such cases when two segments have a common vertex.
-  - Note that **vertical segments** do not actually affect the correctness of the algorithm.<br>
+  - Note that **vertical segments** do not actually affect the correctness of the algorithm.<br />
     These segments are distinguished by the fact that they appear and disappear at the same time.
 However, due to the previous comment, we know that all segments will be added to the queue first, and only then they will be deleted.
-Therefore, if the vertical segment intersects with some other segment opened at that moment (including the vertical one), it will be detected.<br>
+Therefore, if the vertical segment intersects with some other segment opened at that moment (including the vertical one), it will be detected.<br />
     **In what place of the queue to place vertical segments?** After all, a vertical segment does not have one specific $y$-coordinate, it extends for an entire segment along the $y$-coordinate.
 However, it is easy to understand that any coordinate from this segment can be taken as a $y$-coordinate.

 Thus, the entire algorithm will perform no more than $2n$ tests on the intersection of a pair of segments, and will perform $O(n)$ operations with a queue of segments ($O(1)$ operations at the time of appearance and disappearance of each segment).